ansys/pyansys-heart/doc/source/contribute/developer.rst

 .. note::

-    If you are not an Ansys employee, you need to :ref:`fork the repository <Fork the repository>` and replace ``ansys`` with your GitHub user name in the ``git clone`` command.
+    If you are not an Ansys employee, you need to :ref:`fork the repository <fork-the-repository>` and replace ``ansys`` with your GitHub user name in the ``git clone`` command.